 Try the skirt with your favorite sneakers and sweatshirt for a casual vibe.

 Wear the skirt with booties, a concert tee and a Moto jacket.

 Wear a wrapped top, the skirt, and dressy shoes for a date night look.
 If it’s chilly, wear a big fluffy oversized coat and booties.

 If you do go to an office (like law or finance, where you have to dress up), you can wear a long or short blazer over it with a slim fitting sweater.

-Favorite patterns to go with : The LaMegeve top from Naughty Bobbin Patterns (calls for faux fur, and you CAN do that, omg, so luxe, but also any luxury fleece works amazing for this pattern)
+Favorite patterns to go with : The LaMegeve top from Naughty Bobbin Patterns (calls for faux fur, with a lining, and you CAN do that, omg, so luxe, but also any luxury fleece without a lining works amazing for this pattern)